-Since our inception, we have devoted substantially all of our resources to developing our Bicycle platform and our product candidates, BT1718, BT5528, BT8009, BT7480, BT7455, and BT7401, conducting research and development of our product candidates and preclinical programs, raising capital and providing general and administrative support for our operations.
-Up to the date of approval of these financial statements, we have financed our operations primarily with proceeds from the sale of our American Depositary Shares, or ADSs, ordinary shares, and convertible preferred shares, proceeds received from upfront payments, research and development payments, and development milestone payments from our collaboration agreements with Genentech Inc., Oxurion, AstraZeneca, Sanofi and the Dementia Discovery Fund and borrowings pursuant to our debt facility with Hercules Capital, Inc ("Hercules").

-From our inception in 2009 through 31 December 2020, we have received gross proceeds of \$243.4 million from the sale of ADSs, ordinary shares and convertible preferred shares, including the proceeds from our initial public offering and at-the-market ("ATM"), offering program; and \$63.1 million of cash payments under our collaboration revenue arrangements, including \$31.0 million from Genentech, \$10.3 million from AstraZeneca, \$4.1 million from Oxurion, \$15.0 million from Sanofi, \$1.7 million from DDF; and \$15.0 million of borrowings pursuant to our Loan and Security Agreement, or Loan Agreement with Hercules.
+Since our inception, we have devoted substantially all of our resources to developing our Bicycle platform and our product candidates, BT5528, BT8009, BT1718, BT7480, BT7455 and BT7401, conducting research and development of our product candidates and preclinical programs, raising capital and providing general and administrative support for our operations.
+To date, we have financed our operations primarily with proceeds from the sale of our American Depositary Shares, or ADSs, ordinary shares, and convertible preferred shares, proceeds received from upfront payments, research and development payments, and development milestone payments from our collaboration agreements with Ionis Pharmaceuticals, Inc. or Ionis, Genentech Inc., or Genentech, the Dementia Discovery Fund, or DDF, Sanofi (formerly Bioverativ Inc.), AstraZeneca AB, or AstraZeneca and Oxurion NV, or Oxurion; and borrowings pursuant to our debt facility with Hercules Capital, Inc., or Hercules.
+From our inception in 2009 through 31 December 2021, we have received gross proceeds of \$557.6 million from the sale of ADSs, ordinary shares and convertible preferred shares, including the proceeds from our initial public offering, follow-on offering and at-the-market, or ATM, offering program; and \$124.2 million of cash payments under our collaboration revenue arrangements, including \$46.6 million from Ionis, \$43.0 million from Genentech, \$1.7 million from DDF, \$10.3 million from AstraZeneca, \$15.0 million from Sanofi, \$6.6 million from Oxurion; and borrowings of \$30.0 million pursuant to our Loan and Security Agreement, or Loan Agreement with Hercules.
 We do not have any products approved for sale and have not generated any revenue from product sales.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialisation of one or more of our product candidates.
-Our net losses for the year ended 31 December 2020 were \$50.4 million (31 December 2019: \$26.0 million) and we had net assets at book value of \$100.5 million as at 31 December 2020 (year ended 31 December 2019: net assets \$97.6 million).
+Our net losses for the year ended 31 December 2021 were \$77.3 million (31 December 2020: \$50.4 million) and we had net assets at book value of \$346.1 million (31 December 2020: \$100.5 million).
 These losses have resulted primarily from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.